 69. …But never support wildlife experiences

-Holding sea turtles, bathing elephants, riding camels, petting tigers, hugging baby sloths— we’ve all seen the pics (sup boys on Tinder) and been tempted.
+Holding sea turtles, bathing elephants, riding camels, petting tigers, hugging baby sloths— we’ve all seen the pics and been tempted.
 While super cute, these animals are best enjoyed in their natural habitat.
 Most, if not all, animal encounters are the opposite of compassionate and kind.
 Built on a foundation of fear and discomfort, non-certified “sanctuaries” exploit wild animals and use them for tourist entertainment.
+Wildlife Connect is a directory of certified sanctuaries you can check out.
 Want to learn more about wildlife, but not sure where to start?
 Check out our guide to ethical animal tourism worldwide.

 70. And never, ever ride an elephant